Refugees of the Syrian civil war: Public opinion on Syrian refugees

 The topic of US involvement in alleviating the Syrian refugee crisis continues to be a highly contentious issue among legislators, stakeholders, and activists.
 As instability in the region continues to rise, and the number of people seeking refuge continues to increase, the topic of whether or not to admit Syrian refugees into the United States continues to have a pervasive hold on American affairs, both foreign and domestic.
+However, the presence of refugees in a country can present opportunities for the state to develop capacity in more marginalized areas.

 The issue of whether or not to admit Syrian refugees into the US has long been classified as a partisan issue, and the poll results affirm this position.
 In 2016, 56% of Democrats supported admitting Syrian refugees into the US, compared with 18% of Republicans and 32% of independents.
 Since the Syrian Refugee Crisis, the United States citizens have been formulating opinions on how to deal with the refugee crisis.

 In a CNN/ORC poll conducted in November 2015 when responding to the question "Do you favor or oppose allowing refugees from Syria to seek asylum in the United States? ...
 Do you favor/oppose that strongly or just somewhat?"
 16% of people were strongly in favor, 22% somewhat in favor, 18% somewhat opposed, 43% strongly opposed, and 1% were unsure.
-Another poll was conducted again in Jan-Feb 2017, asking the same question.
+Another poll was conducted again in Jan–Feb 2017, asking the same question.
 This time, 25% of people were strongly in favor, 29% somewhat in favor, 18% somewhat opposed, 27% strongly opposed, and 2% were unsure (margin of error of about 3).
 These polls show a shift towards more favourable opinions towards letting in Syrian refugees over this period.